croworc/AdvancedAndroid_Emojify/README.md

 ![branchesdropdown](https://d17h27t6h515a5.cloudfront.net/topher/2017/April/590391a3_branches-dropdown-ud855/branches-dropdown-ud855.png
 )

 Below, you'll find Udacity's description of how to use their repo in conjunction w/ their course.
-Please clone your own repo from [**Udacity's repo**](https://github.com/udacity/AdvancedAndroid_Emojify.git) (not from this repo), so you can complete the excercises yourself.
+Please clone your own repo from [**Udacity's repo**](https://github.com/udacity/AdvancedAndroid_Emojify.git) (not from this repo), so you can complete the exercises yourself.

-I've upgraded the support libraries to the latest non-JetPack version (28.0.0) in some excercise branches, but migrated the project to AndroidX in all the other ones.
+I've upgraded the support libraries to the latest non-JetPack version (28.0.0) in some exercise branches, but migrated the project to AndroidX in all the other ones.
 Either way, this project uses Gradle version 5.1.1 and the Android Gradle plugin version 3.4.0 so you'll need Android Studio version 3.4 or higher.